tidev/appcd-plugin-webpack/migration.md

 ### Configure Babel

 [babel-loader](https://github.com/babel/babel-loader) is pre-configured for every Webpack enabled Titanium project.
-To properly transpile your JS code to the target platform you are building for, you need to install the [titanium-babel-preset-app](https://github.com/appcelerator/babel-preset-app#readme) into your project and create `babel.config.js` with the following content:
+To properly transpile your JS code to the target platform you are building for, you need to install [@titanium-sdk/babel-preset-app](https://github.com/appcelerator/babel-preset-app#readme) into your project and create a `babel.config.js` with the following content:

 ```js
 module.exports = {